CSNW/ampersand-workshop/readme.md

 ## 7. Add a router
 - npm install ampersand-router
-- I'm not sure how to test the router in the context of mocha's browser tests.
-If someone figures it out, could you fork this repo & add it here?
+- TODO: figure out how to test the router, see http://stackoverflow.com/questions/9215737/testing-routers-in-backbone-js-properly
 - In `client/router.js`, inherit from `ampersand-router` and set the routes property of the router like this:

 ```javascript